If you want to save this tutorial for later, you can download a copy through the form below.

 The Global Site Tag is the tracking code used by Google Analytics.

 If you don’t have a Google Analytics account for this website yet, sign up for Google Analytics and set up your account.
-You’ll get your code right away.
+You’ll get your tracking info right away.

-If you already have a Google Analytics account for this website, log into your account, click “Admin” on the sidebar, and then click “Tracking Code” under the “Property” column.
+If you already have a Google Analytics account for this website, log into your account, click “Admin” on the sidebar, and then click on “Tracking ID” under the “Property” column.

-Your Global Site Tag code will look something like this: Copy the code to your clipboard, you’ll need it in the next step.
+Your Global Site Tag code (gtag.js) will look something like this: Copy the tracking tag to your clipboard, you’ll need it in the next step.

 Adding the Global Site Tag code to your Shopify Store